6 Best Places in Florida for Young Adults to Live and Work

-There are close to 1000 people per day moving to Florida from around the country.
+According to the US Census Bureau, almost 200,000 people moved to Florida last year.
 Many are of the age that they are looking for the best places in Florida for young adults to live and work.

-Many come to the sunshine state to vacation, attend wedding parties, observe the spring break ritual or take weekend getaways.
-When it comes to living and working, the best Florida cities for young adults may be vastly different than the party atmosphere.
+Many first-time visitors come to the sunshine state to vacation, attend wedding parties, observe the spring break ritual or take weekend getaways.
+When it comes to living and working, the best Florida cities for young adults may be vastly different than the party or tourist atmosphere.

-The best cities in Florida for young adults to work and live must have a particular mix of economic, cultural and vocational opportunities.
+The best cities to live in Florida for young adults to work must have a particular mix of economic, cultural and vocational opportunities.
 That probably eliminates some of the well-known party places like Miami’s South Beach, Key West, and the spring break mecca Panama City Beach.

-Our list of the best places in Florida for young adults to live and work takes a look at each of the three opportunities above.
+Florida Travel Blog’s list of the best places in Florida for young adults to live and work takes a look at each of the three opportunities – economic growth, cultural surroundings and available jobs.

 Tampa